 For the average Joe, you should try and stay clear from these, and work on intaking carbohydrates from complex and fibrous foods instead.

 In conclusion, you should always make sure that some carbohydrates are in your diet.
 You should work on intaking as many fibrous carbohydrates as you can as they provide your body with many vitamins, minerals, and fibre.
-You can also eat loads of them which is fantastic news for any food lover.
+The fantastic news for food lovers is you can also eat loads of them.

 You would then want to consume a moderate amount of complex carbohydrates as these maintain blood glucose levels.